 OpenTripPlanner: Full-featured transit router with real-time updates and trip planning APIs.
 Deployment requires running a Java server and configuring multiple components (graph building, API endpoints, frontend).
 This overhead makes sense for transit agency websites serving individual trip queries, but for batch research calculating millions of routes, r5py's single Python script is simpler.

 Conveyal Analysis: Web-based interface to R5 with built-in isochrone mapping and accessibility visualization.
 Handles data loading and visualization without code.
-The limitation: you can't easily customize routing parameters, export raw travel time matrices, or integrate results into a larger analysis pipeline.
+The limitation: we cannot easily customize routing parameters, export raw travel time matrices, or integrate results into a larger analysis pipeline.

 Limitations

 Schedule-based, not real-time: GTFS represents planned service, not actual arrivals.
-Delays, cancellations, and disruptions aren't captured.
+Delays, cancellations, and disruptions are not captured.

 Walking assumptions: r5py assumes constant walking speed.
-Elderly residents, those with mobility limitations, or those carrying groceries may walk slower.
+Elderly residents, those with mobility limitations, or those carrying groceries may walk slower than the model expects.

 Code Availability